Tails86/greplica/README.md

                         EXPRESSIONS are "extended" regular expressions.
 In this mode, greplica passes regular expressions directly to Python re without modification.
-This for the most part matches original "extended" syntax, but be aware that there may be differences.
+This for the most part matches original "extended" syntax, but be aware that there will be differences.
   -F, --fixed-strings   EXPRESSIONS are strings
   -G, --basic-regexp    EXPRESSIONS are "basic" regular expressions.
 In this mode, greplica
                         modifies escaping sequences for characters ?+{}|() before passing to Python re.
-This for the most part matches original "basic" syntax, but be aware that there may be differences.
+This for the most part matches original "basic" syntax, but be aware that there will be differences.
+  -P, --perl-regexp     EXPRESSIONS are "perl" regular expressions.
+In this mode, greplica
+                        passes regular expressions directly to Python re without modification.
+This for the most part matches original "perl" syntax, but be aware that there will be differences.
   -e EXPRESSIONS, --regexp EXPRESSIONS
                         use EXPRESSIONS for matching -f FILE [FILE ...], --file FILE [FILE ...]